 Courses numbered at the 2000 level or above are open to first-year students and sophomores if they meet the course prerequisites.
 In the modern languages, coursework is conducted in the foreign language unless otherwise indicated.

-Minors: The Department of Literatures, Cultures and Languages offers minors in Classics and Ancient Mediterranean Studies, Chinese, French, German, Italian Literary and Cultural Studies, and Spanish Studies.
+Minors: The Department of Literatures, Cultures and Languages offers minors in Classics and Ancient Mediterranean Studies, Chinese, French and Francophone Studies, German, Italian Literary and Cultural Studies, and Spanish Studies.
 Related minors in European Studies, Judaic Studies, Latin American Studies, Latino Studies, and Middle Eastern Studies may be of interest to students.
 Please see the “Minors” section of this Catalog.

 Chinese